electron/electron/docs/tutorial/security.md

 ## Checklist: Security Recommendations

-This is not bulletproof, but at the least, you should follow these steps to improve the security of your application.
+You should at least follow these steps to improve the security of your application:

 1. [Only load secure content](#1-only-load-secure-content)
 2. [Disable the Node.js integration in all renderers that display remote content](#2-disable-nodejs-integration-for-remote-content)